 - Air seeders make it easier to regulate the amount of seed planted.

 - Canola seed flows like water.
 If you are using a conventional grain, monitor your seeding rate carefully.
 Consider taping off every other indent in each seeding disk.

 - You can use a bulking agent to regulate the amount of seed planted.
 A modest amount of 11-52 fertilizer can be used, but banding high rates of fertilizer next to the seed will hurt germination.

 - Don’t mix your varieties.
-If you are planting Roundup Ready and non-GMO varieties in different fields, clean out your drill when you switch canola varieties.
-Roundup Ready seed will contaminate your non-GMO seed, causing you to lose your premium.
-Non-GMO plants will die by Roundup applications, causing you to lose part of your stand.
+If you are planting generic and specialty varieties in different fields, clean out your drill when you switch canola varieties.
+Generic seed will contaminate your specialty seed, causing you to lose your premium.

 Seeding Winter Canola